christorreed/ReeditShipManagement/README.md

 ## Spawn Management

-RSM has some features to handle spawns, such as survival kits of medical rooms.
+RSM has some features to handle spawns, such as survival kits or medical rooms.

 * You may be aware that spawn custom data is a vulnerability, and players can potentially inject their Steam ID or Faction ID into custom data of survival kits or medical rooms, giving them access.
 * RSM closes this vulnerability by frequently resetting custom data on all spawn blocks.